Raphael-Boichot/Arduino-MegaBurner-V2/README.md

-# Arduino Mega EPROM/Flash burner for some SOP44 chips
+# Arduino Mega EEPROM/Flash burner for some SOP44 chips

 An Arduino Mega 2560-based programmer for 3.3V parallel flash/EPROM chips used in cartridge-repro projects (Neo Geo, SNES/SFC, etc.), controlled from a Python host over serial: check chip ID, erase, write a ROM file, read back, and verify.
+It can easily be modified to handle other SOP44 chips as long as they operate at 3.3V only.

 ![](/Pictures/Tower_of_power.jpg)